TheBrightSparkDev/dev-inition/README.md

   - how you can push it to see if it breaks
 - change code comments to this format
   - [Correct code docstring formats](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
+- How to deploy via Heroku instructions including what variables you need to mention (not their values)
 ## freeplay mode
 ### words to note for potential freeplay levels
    - lashed